netxms/netxms-doc/admin/installation.rst

 Desktop Management Console:

  1. Download the latest version from http://www.netxms.org/download.
-You will need Linux installer(named nxmc-VERSION-win32-x86.zip or nxmc-VERSION-win32-x64.zip, for example nxmc-1.2.17-win32-x64.zip).
+You will need Windows archive (named nxmc-VERSION-win32-x64.zip, for example nxmc-3.4.178-win32-x64.zip).
+    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently available.
  2. Extract zip in preferred directory.

  3. Run nxmc file from extracted catalog.

 Web Management Console:

-Windows have 2 options: to install manually servlet container and just download tar and the second one is to use netxms-webui-VERSION.exe installer.
-Installer will install by himself jetty and copy into required folder tar file.
-There will be described only automated way of installation:
+Windows have two options: one is to manually install .war file into servlet container and the second one is to use netxms-webui-VERSION-x64.exe installer.
+Installer will install Jetty and copy .war file into required folder.
+Below will be described installation via the installer:

   1. Download the latest version from http://www.netxms.org/download.
-You will need Windows installer netxms-webui-VERSION-x64.exe or netxms-webui-VERSION.exe (example: netxms-webui-1.2.17-x64.exe).
+You will need Windows installer netxms-webui-VERSION-x64.exe (e.g.: netxms-webui-4.3.178-x64.exe).
+     Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently available.

   2. Run the installer package on your server machine.
 Installation wizard will be shown.
 Follow the prompts.
-While installation it will be possible to change installation path and port.
+Installer allows to change installation path and port.

   3. After installation procedure is finished check that WEB GUI is available at http://SERVER_IP:SERVER_PORT/nxmc/